-The Equipment Trust Fund Program administered by SCHEV provides an additional funding source that allows higher education institutions to purchase equipment needed for instruction and research.
-Equipment purchased with Trust Fund monies is not immediately owned by the University, but is financed through the issuance of revenue bonds by the VCBA through the Department of the Treasury.
-Once a revenue bond matures (for a particular allocation), ownership passes to the University.
+The Equipment Trust Fund Program administered by SCHEV provides an additional funding source that allows higher education institutions to purchase equipment.
+Equipment purchased with Trust Fund monies is not owned by the University but is tied to leasing agreements with the VCBA.
+Once a leasing agreement has been satisfied (for a particular allocation), ownership passes to the University.
 In addition to general rules applicable to all equipment, specific guidelines apply to the acquisition, maintenance, and disposal of ETF equipment.
 Failure to satisfy these requirements could jeopardize future allocations of ETF monies.
 Please refer to Section 6005 of the Financial Procedures Manual for more information.

 SPECIAL NOTES:

-NOTE: The early purchase process does not occur every year.
-A decision is made by upper management each year as to whether equipment will be purchased before October.
+The ‘early’ purchasing may not occur every year.
+A decision will be made by upper management each year as to whether equipment will be purchased before SCHEV approval.

 Receiving Report